Calculating the Right Amount of Roth Conversions

 Surviving Spouse

-If your spouse inherits a qualified retirement account like a 401k or a traditional IRA, then withdrawals will still be taxed as ordinary income.
-Although your spouse can file as a surviving spouse for a short period after your passing, they will eventually have to file as single (unless they remarry).
+If your spouse inherits a qualified retirement account like a 401k or a traditional IRA, withdrawals will still be taxed as ordinary income.
+Most retirees will not qualify to file as a surviving spouse, and even if they do, it’s only for two years.
+Your surviving spouse will eventually have to file as single (unless they remarry).

-This means they would have a smaller standard deduction and they would be subject to lower thresholds for the higher tax brackets – everything is basically cut in half.
-So, if your surviving spouse takes the required RMDs for that account, they may end up paying significantly more in taxes.
+This means they would have a smaller standard deduction and be subject to lower thresholds in the higher tax brackets – everything is basically cut in half.
+Your surviving spouse could also be forced to take much larger RMDs and end up paying significantly more in taxes.
+This is often referred to as the “widow’s penalty.”

 Heirs

-If they had inherited a Roth IRA instead, those withdrawals would not be taxed.
-This avoids passing a tax headache on to your spouse or other heirs.
+The rules on RMDs for inherited accounts are complicated and annoying at best.
+If your children inherit a Roth IRA instead, those withdrawals would be tax-free.
+Roth conversions can help you avoid passing a tax headache on to your spouse or heirs.

 Different Methods to Implement Roth Conversions

-If you’ve decided a Roth conversion strategy would be good for your situation, you still need to look at the details of how much to convert and when.
-There are several different options including:
+If you’ve decided a Roth conversion strategy is right for your situation, you still need to determine how much to convert and when.
+There are several different options, including:

-Let’s discuss how these are completed and the pros and cons of each.
-We’ll also check out these scenarios following our good friends Max and Minny Benny.
-They have $1,500,000 in Max’s 401k to possibly convert to Roth.
+Let’s discuss how these work and the pros and cons of each.
+We’ll use our good friends Max and Minny Benny to see how effective each strategy would be.
+Max and Minny have $1.5 million in their retirement accounts, which they can convert to a Roth IRA.

 Lump Sum